Next Competition

 Ultramarathon Trail Event in the Icelandic Nature

-Salomon Hengill Ultra Trail will take place for the 12th consecutive time on June 9.-10.
-2023.
-Unique trails around Hengill volcano with breathtaking views attract numerous runners, making Salomon Trail Hengill Ultra the largest trail run in Iceland.
+Hengill Ultra Trail will take place for the 13th consecutive time on June 7.-8.
+2024.
+Unique trails around Hengill volcano with breathtaking views attract numerous runners, making Hengill Ultra Trail the largest trail run in Iceland.

-The starting point for all trails will be at the heart of the town of Hveragerði where Skyrgerdin restaurant is located.
+The starting point for all trails will be at the heart of the town of Hveragerði.
 The shorter distances will be around the town and up towards the hills of the surrounding mountains which are amazingly beautiful.
-The 25km trail goes up the Reykjadalur valley towards Ölkelduhjúkur peak and around that point.
-The 50km trail continues from there into the Hengill area, over the mountain valley, down via Sleggjubeinsskarð and then heading back.
-The 106km trail repeats that loop twice and three times for the 100 mile trail.
+The 26K trail goes up the Reykjadalur valley towards Ölkelduhjúkur peak and around that point.
+The 53K trail continues from there into the Hengill area, over the mountain valley, down via Sleggjubeinsskarð and then heading back.
+The 106K trail repeats that loop twice.
 The view from Hengill is truly amazing and breathtaking, making it one of the most beautiful routes in Iceland.

-During the Salomon Hengill Ultra Trail event, the town of Hveragerði morphs into a carnival atmosphere of sorts where you’ll find markets at the sports centre with Icelandic artwork and products, local Icelandic produce and curiosities in the town shops.
-All pre-trail meetings and briefings for all distances along with the awards ceremony, will be held at the sports centre.
+During the Hengill Ultra Trail event, the town of Hveragerði morphs into a carnival atmosphere of sorts where you’ll find markets at the Expo hall at the sports centre with Icelandic artwork and products, local Icelandic produce and curiosities in the town shops.
+All pre-trail meetings and briefings for all distances will be held at the sports centre.

 The event program can be found here.